Friday, August 30, 2013

 Friday, August 2, 2013

-Hopes, Dreams and Opportunities
+Hopes, Dreams, and Opportunities

 Scattered around the island, projects unfinished, left to crumble and rot – they each have their own story of hopes and dreams.
-Many have become shattered dreams; lost through economic turmoil, under-financed plans or problems with permits, and regulations.
+Many have become shattered dreams; lost through economic turmoil, under-financed plans, or problems with permits, and regulations.
 But - there could be opportunities for someone: someone with a vision, someone with a healthy bank account.

-The Unik Hotel was originally designed as seventy-five luxury suites, each with their own butler.
+The Unik Hotel was originally designed as seventy-five luxury suites, each with a personal butler.
 And then the worldwide financial crisis of 2008 happened, and that dream went up in smoke.
 Inside are five hydraulic elevators still in their crates, waiting to be installed.
 A local businessman has in his storage facility the large screen televisions purchased for the hotel in 2008.
 The televisions are a little rusty and corroded after five years of sitting, but the creditors won’t make the decision to toss them out.
-From the waterside the property looks amazing.
+From the water, the property looks amazing.
 It would be such an asset to the island if the hotel is eventually completed.

 Unfinished condo project on Playa Media Luna

-Pretty home for a number of pigeons
+Pretty home for pigeons

-But the one that intrigues me the most is the blue and yellow hued Moroccan-influenced building that sits across from Oscar’s Pizza on the western side of the island.
+But the one that intrigues me the most is the blue and yellow-hued Moroccan-influenced building that sits across from Oscar’s Pizza on the western side of the island.
 On our first trip to Isla in 2002 the colours and design of the building caught my eye.
 Designed to be an apartment complex its current occupants are hundreds of pigeons nesting inside the domed structure; cooing, and courting.
 Every year the paint fades a little more, not catching my eye as readily as it once did.
 The complex was started by a local man who had done well in the Mexican lottery.
 Perhaps lottery-mania caught up to this dream.

 There is always hope, hope that some or all of these projects will be finished.
 Sometimes one person’s difficulties can be another person’s opportunity.